Overview of a Dry Drunk

 Although it may not seem like it, but complete recovery from alcoholism is possible.
 The appropriate help from Inland Detox can allow you to get sober and recover from the main reasons behind why you abuse substances.

 It’s important to understand what a dry drunk is, and the pervasiveness of the disease.
 It’s possible to treat this condition, with the proper treatment and our recovery team at Inland Detox.
-Despite being sober, a dry drunk continues to have destructive behaviors occur and they participate in harmful or dangerous activities.
+Despite being sober, a dry drunk continues to have destructive behaviors occur and participate in harmful or dangerous activities.
 These behaviors can even become worse than while they were consuming alcohol on a regular basis.

 How Dry Drunk Syndrome Affects Recovery

 It can be a long, tough process to go through treatment for alcohol use disorder, and the first step is to decide that you want to stop drinking.
-Once this step is done, you can begin reach out to Inland Detox to help you with your detox and withdrawal from alcohol and begin moving into a full recovery.
+Once this step is done, you can begin reaching out to Inland Detox to help you with your detox and withdrawal from alcohol and begin moving into a full recovery.

 The term “dry drunk” can often bring a negative connotation, specifically from Alcoholics Anonymous (AA) world.
 It’s sometimes been used to describe someone who is not working hard enough on their recovery or “working the program.”
 It’s generally not helpful to describe anyone as a “drunk.”